jackabox/gridsome.jackwhiting.co.uk/content/drafts/handling-redirects-in-a-laravel-application.md

 ---
-title: Handling SEO Redirects in a Laravel Application
+title: Handling SEO Redirects in a Laravel Application via Files and/or Database
-slug: handling-in-a-laravel-application
+slug: handling-seo-redirects-in-a-laravel-application
 date: 2019-08-13 23:00:00 +0000
-description: Got to handle those redirects
+description: 'Utilising a Spatie package, we''re going to setup a way to handle redirects (including wildcards) through a config file and/or the database. '
 tags:
 - laravel
 - seo